 - Re-keying of IPsec SAs and IKE SAs shall be supported as specified in RFC 7296 [43].

 - In addition to the requirements defined in RFC 7296 [43], rekeying shall not lead to a noticeable degradation of service.

+- Identification Payloads (IDi and IDr) shall not be used for the IKEv2 authentication but may be used for policy lookup.

 For the CREATE_CHILD_SA exchange: